Breast cancer is the most common malignancy affecting women in the UK.

 The majority of patients can be reassured that they do not have evidence of breast cancer following a single visit.
 Some may need to await further tests (e.g. core biopsy results) whilst others may be given a likely diagnosis.

-Each patient referred to two week wait one-stop clinic will be reviewed by a specialist.
+Each patient referred to a two-week wait one-stop clinic will be reviewed by a specialist.
 This will involve a detailed history including family history.
-Following this the patient will be carefully examined.
+Following this, the patient will be carefully examined.

-Depending on what is found in the first two steps a tissue/cellular sample may be taken.
-This may be in the form of a fine-needle aspiration (provisional same-day results) or core biopsy (often provisional same-day results, sometimes may have to wait a few days).
+Depending on the initial two steps, a tissue/cellular sample may be taken.
+This is usually in the form of a fine-needle aspiration (FNA), in which provisional results may be obtained the same-day or core biopsy, which often also provides provisional same-day results, but may have to wait up to a few days.

 Further investigations are needed to help stage disease and plan management.

 In patients with early invasive breast cancer, USS may be used to assess axillary lymph nodes.
-When abnormal lymph nodes are found, they may be sampled with ultrasound-guided needle sampling.
+When abnormal lymph nodes are found, they may be sampled with ultrasound-guided needle sampling (FNA).

 Consideration should be made based on patients age, medical history and family history as to whether genetic testing is indicated.